Truly enabling EYFS areas entice children to learn and ensure they have no shortage of opportunities to do so, as Kirstine Beeley explains…

 Even in Year 1 (and even Year 6, come to think of it!) the full curriculum is accessible if your classroom is designed and set up with independent play-based learning in mind.

-Please remember, outdoor learning is distinct from indoor learning – it’s not what you do indoors brought out through the door into the sunshine.
+Please remember, outdoor learning is distinct from indoor learning.
+It’s not what you do indoors brought out through the door into the sunshine.

 Make sure you embrace all that nature and the seasons have to offer, and step away from the laminator!
 When was the last time you saw a plastic sign in the middle of a woodland, or noticed a number line pinned to a fence in a field?

-Follow Kirstine on Twitter at @Playingtolearn2.
+Kirstine Beeley is an early years training consultant.
+Follow her on Twitter at @Playingtolearn2.